Octahedral developing of knot complement II: Ptolemy coordinates and applications: Introduction

+As a sequel to \cite{kim2018octahedral}, it is shown that such variables are practically helpful in connecting geometry of knot complements and combinatorics of knot diagrams from the perspective of Ptolemy coordinates.
+Precisely, a main object of this paper is the Ptolemy variety for the above ideal triangulation and our goal is to construct an explicit map $\phi:V(\Tcal)\rightarrow P(\Tcal)$, a section of the surjective map $\psi : P(\Tcal) \rightarrow V(\Tcal)$ in the diagram~\eqref{eqn:psi} for the case of $\Tcal = \Tcal_4$ or $\Tcal_5$:

-In general, contrast to $\psi$, a section $\phi$ can not be given tetrahedron-wise, since the construction of a pseudo-developing map is needed (see Section~\ref{sec:deco}).
-However, it turns out that for the ideal triangulations $\Tcal_4$ and $\Tcal_5$, it can be written ``almost locally''.
-That is, Ptolemy coordinates near a crossing are given by segment and region variables around the crossing with a single scaling parameter (see Section \ref{sec:main}).
-This fact will be fruitfully used for our main formulas and their proofs.
+In general, the construction of a section $\phi : V(\Tcal) \rightarrow P(\Tcal)$ is well-known \cite{zickert2009volume}, but it can not be defined tetrahedron-wise (contrast to $\psi$) as the construction of a pseudo-developing map involves.
+However, surprisingly, it can be written ``almost octahedron-wise'' in our case: Ptolemy coordinates near a crossing are given by $z$- or $w$-variables around the crossing with a single scaling parameter.
+This fact will be fruitfully used for our formulas and their proofs.

-As we mentioned earlier, Ptolemy coordinates efficiently produce $(\psl,P)$-representations.
-Thus a holonomy representation $\rho:\pi_1(M)\rightarrow \psl$ can be directly computed in terms of $z$- and $w$-variables with the use of a section $\phi$.
-As a consequence, we present diagrammatic formulas for computing \begin{itemize} \item the obstruction class of $\rho$ (Theorem \ref{thm:obs}); \item the cusp shape of $\rho$ (Theorem \ref{thm:longitude}); \item the $\rho$-image of Wirtinger generators (Theorem \ref{thm:w_wirtinger}). \end{itemize} On the other hand, the complex volume (volume and Chern-Simons invariant) of a $(\psl,P)$-representation can be computed from Ptolemy coordinates.
-We refer to \cite{garoufalidis2015complex} and \cite{zickert2009volume} for details.
-Thus a section $\phi$ also allows to compute the complex volume of a holonomy representation in terms of $z$- and $w$- variables.
-Such formulas, however, already presented by Cho-Murakami \cite{cho2013optimistic} and Cho-Kim-Kim \cite{cho2014optimistic} respectively.
-It is remarkable to notice that the formulas can be obtained without knowing all of exact Ptolemy coordinates.
-We will recall their formulas in this paper for convenience of the reader (Theorems \ref{thm:vol_z} and \ref{thm:vol_w}).

-For simplicity of exposition, we focus when $K$ is a knot in $S^3$.
-However, most of the discussions in this paper also work for a link in $S^3$.